phantomVK/phantomvk.github.io/_posts/2017-08-27-HeightListView.markdown

         };
     }

-    // Calculates the height of all sub items, includes divider height of each item. private void onItemsChanged() {
+    // Calculates the height of all sub-items, includes divider height of each item. private void onItemsChanged() {
         int count = getAdapter().getCount();
         if (count == 0) return;